-There were no disposals of businesses during 2022.
-The profit in the period from discontinued operations of £0.1m relates to the resolution and settlement of the outstanding assets and liabilities of the shell entities retained post disposal.
+There were no disposals of businesses during 2023.
+The result from discontinued operations relates to the resolution and settlement of the outstanding assets and liabilities of the shell entities retained post disposal.

 1.3.3 Resolving legacy matters

 Certain potential assets and liabilities are not recognised in the Financial Statements due to their uncertainty: